-Suppose the URL in the HTTP request looks like this:/one/two/timeline/fourMost web servers will search their content area for files that match some prefix of the URL.
+Suppose the filename component of the URL in the HTTP request looks like this:/one/two/timeline/fourMost web servers will search their content area for files that match some prefix of the URL.
 The search starts with /one, then goes to /one/two, then /one/two/timeline, and finally /one/two/timeline/four is checked.
 The search stops at the first match.

 Suppose the first match is /one/two.
 If /one/two is an ordinary file in the content area, then that file is returned as static content.
 The "/timeline/four" suffix is silently ignored.